 You’ll Make New Friends

 By travelling overseas and entering the teaching industry, you are certain to meet a whole new collection of people.
-They might be like-minded individuals like yourself who have taken the opportunity to teach English abroad and want to share with you their similar adventure, or locals to the country who want to show you as much as possible about your new environment.
 By stepping out of your comfort zone to teach overseas, you’ll connect with new and interesting people who will enrich your life.

 The locals will be curious of your story and will want to know everything they can about you.
 They will want to show you all of their favourite hotspots, practice their own English with you and you may even get a few strangers stop you from time to time for an impromptu selfie.